Health and Wellness Peer Educators

 Staff meetings and in-service will alternate weekly on either Tuesday or Thursday during Common Hour.
 Staff meetings and in-service will be 1 hour in length and occur throughout the course of the academic year (e.g. September to May).

-All FIT Tiger LEADer Mentor applicants must:
+All FIT Tiger LEADer Mentor applicants must meet the following:

 If you have any questions about the Health and Wellness Peer Educator position, you can email [email protected].